 Immunotherapy represents a fundamentally new, breakthrough treatment paradigm in the fight against cancer.
 And Scandinavia is at the forefront in this fight.

 This is a presentation of five geographical concentrations of Scandinavian cancer research, five areas on the absolute forefront.
 We also present a selection of companies to keep your eyes on.

-The global market for cancer treatment is currently worth 95 BUSD yearly and is expected to grow to 163 BUSD by 2020 according to Cowen.
+The global market for cancer treatment is currently worth approximately 158 BUSD yearly and is expected to grow to 268 BUSD by 2026 according to Mordor Intelligence.